Venice Lido: Legacy

 The term Lido, which originates from this island, forms the first part of the name of many seaside resorts in Italy and is used to refer to certain types of outdoor swimming pools, especially in Great Britain.
 It also the origin of the name "Lido deck" on a cruise ship.

-In Thomas Mann's 1912 novella Death in Venice, often considered one of his greatest works, the main character — Aschenbach — stays at the Grand Hotel des Bains in Lido.
+In Thomas Mann's 1912 novella Death in Venice, often considered one of his greatest works, the main character – Aschenbach – stays at the Grand Hotel des Bains in Lido.

+Facing Copacabana Beach in Rio de Janeiro, Brazil is the Praça do Lido (Lido Square).
+It is named for a beach-resort restaurant set up there in the 1920s, which in turn was named in homage to the grand hotels and beach life of the Lido in Venice.